BillyZac/baby-reddit/project-requirements.md

 - Style the app.
 It should look better than my implementation.

 ## Bonus Features
-- A user can choose to sort ascending or descending
+- x A user can choose to sort ascending or descending
 - A user can favorite posts and view all favorites in a separate tab
 - A user can upload an image (no backend involved)